akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 *You’re the king’s son?*

-She looked at her fingers smudged with grey, then at him.
+She looked at her fingers, now smudged with grey, then at him.

 *I have charcoal on my nose.*

-She tucked her hand down, cheeks burning.
-She had rubbed it on that morning, to look like a charcoal‑burner while travelling to the hall.
+Beatrice tucked her hand down, cheeks burning.
+She had rubbed the soot on that morning, to blend in like a charcoal‑burner, not a thegn's daughter, while travelling to the hall.

-He simply indicated the laneway with his hand.
+In a hasty turn, she faced away.
+A quick scrub with linen from her belt-purse cleared the mark, leaving her nose scoured-red and stinging. *Well, that must do.*

 “Shall we walk?”
+Godfrey simply indicated the laneway with his hand.

 She nodded, looking away, taking a few stiff steps.
 He fell in beside her, leading his horse.
 The animal’s hooves made soft sounds on the packed earth.